AmanRajawat9926/Full-Stack-Tasks/README.md

 # Full-Stack-Tasks
-These are Practice problem for Web Development.
+These are Practice problem for Web Development